-- Restraining the offender from abusing family members or directing the offender to leave the residence. - Preventing the offender from entering your home, place of employment, or children's school. - Giving you custody of minor children and preventing the offender from molesting or interfering with them. - Directing the offender to pay support if the offender is legally obligated to do so. - Directing either or both parties to participate in counseling.
+- Restraining the offender from abusing family members, or directing the offender to leave the residence. - Preventing the offender from entering your home, place of employment or children's school. - Giving you custody of minor children and preventing the offender from molesting or interfering with them. - Directing the offender to pay support if the offender is legally obligated to and /or make debit payments coming due while an order is in effect. - Directing either or both parties to participate in counseling